tylerlong/manate/README.md

 // `console.log` will be triggered if there were changes
 ```

+## Max Depth

+For human-created plain objects, a reasonable maximum depth for recursive processing, ignoring circular references, typically ranges between 5 to 10 levels.

+So this library by set the max depth to 10, if max depeth exceeded, an error will be thrown.
+In such case, you need to review the data to be managed, why is it so deeply nested, is it reasonable?
+Think about it: is the deelpy nested structure relevant to your business logic? should you manage it at all?

+A real example is you try to manage a `ReactElement`.
+React component instances contain deep, complex internal structures that reference other objects, functions, and potentially even themselves.
+And you should not manage it at all.
+Instead, you should mange the state data used by the React component.

 ## Development Notes

 - every `emitter.on()` must have a corresponding `emitter.off()`.
 Otherwise there will be memory leak.